 Fostex BPO Side Effects

-Note: This page contains information about the side effects of benzoyl peroxide topical.
-Some of the dosage forms included on this document may not apply to the brand name Fostex BPO.
+Note: This document contains side effect information about benzoyl peroxide topical.
+Some dosage forms listed on this page may not apply to the brand name Fostex BPO.

-In addition to its needed effects, some unwanted effects may be caused by benzoyl peroxide topical (the active ingredient contained in Fostex BPO).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, benzoyl peroxide topical (the active ingredient contained in Fostex BPO) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - swelling of the eyes, face, lips, or tongue

 - tightness in the throat

 - trouble breathing

 Other side effects of Fostex BPO

 Some side effects of benzoyl peroxide topical may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.